-Health care professional Ordering authority Authority to apply Member of the College of Physicians and Surgeons of Ontario A member of the CPSO can order the application of electromagnetism provided that the conditions set out in the Regulation are met.
-Yes, provided that the conditions set out in the Regulation are met.
-Registrant of the College of Medical Radiation and Imaging Technologists of Ontario A registrant of the CMRITO cannot order the application of electromagnetism for magnetic resonance imaging.
-Yes, but only with an order from a member of the CPSO, a member of RCDSO in the specialty of Oral and Maxillofacial Surgery, or a member of CNO in the extended class (Nurse Practitioner) and only if the conditions set out in the Regulation are met.
+Health care professional Ordering authority Authority to apply electromagnetism Member of the College of Physicians and Surgeons of Ontario A member of the CPSO can order the application of electromagnetism provided that the conditions set out in the Regulation are met.
+1 Yes, provided that the conditions set out in the Regulation are met.
+2 Member of the College of Medical Radiation Technologists of Ontario A member of the CMRTO cannot order the application of electromagnetism for magnetic resonance imaging.
+Yes, but only with an order from a member of the CPSO and only if the conditions set out in the Regulation are met.
+3